idaholab/virtual_test_bed/doc/content/htgr/mhtgr_griffin/mhtgr350_model_inputs.md

 specified in the `[Materials]` block.

 !alert note
-Exodus files can be viewed with an Exodus supported visualization tool (i.e. ParaView).
+Exodus files can be viewed with an Exodus supported visualization tool (i.e. ParaView, standalone or through workbench, or peacock).
 This allows the visualization of the computational mesh.
 It also allows for easy identification of material and equivalent ids (if provided).